 In the course of the year, the individual quarters of the issuance calendar are again published separately at the end of the respective previous quarter and adjustments are communicated as required.

-For the inflation-linked Federal securities (issue date only) as well as the issues planned as syndicates, no detailed planning will be announced.
+For the green and the inflation-linked Federal securities (issue date only) as well as the issues planned as syndicates, no detailed planning will be announced.
 Details will be communicated shortly before the respective transaction for both issues.

 By publishing such a detailed issuance calendar for the entire calendar year at an early stage, the Federal government has since emphasized its outstanding reputation worldwide as a transparent and extremely reliable issuer.
 It thus gives its investors the opportunity to align their investment decisions with the issuance rhythm for Federal securities at an early stage.